falcopackages/falco/README.md

 > [!IMPORTANT]
-> Work in progress, not ready, not released yet.
+> Work in progress, not ready, not released yet, currently this is the place to go https://github.com/falcopackages/falco-cli